jeffponce/jeffponce.github.io/_posts/2020-05-29-etl-process.md

 --(1409998 row(s) affected)
 ```
 ## Part IV: MS SQL Continued
 Next we can check for any date errors.
 We do this by thinking a little bit about the business.
 How old do you think this company would hold on to it's records?
 How old could this company be?
 Older than 50, 60 years?
 These are just things we may have to check.
 I'm making an assumption that this company can't have data older than 1965.
-Second portion of the code checks that there arent date issues for the future, in this case past 2016.
+Second portion of the code checks that there aren't date issues for the future, in this case past 2016.
 Here we see our 3rd Error

 ### Third Error
 This one seems to be a typo error as well, meaning to enter 1999 instead of 1899.
 Unless this company was servicing horse and buggy!?!

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl44.PNG)

-Next lets check if we truly have unique numbers for CustomerID.
+Next let's check if we truly have unique numbers for CustomerID.
 We do this by using the `COUNT()` function to create a new column counting the number of CustomerID grouping by CustomerID and only pulling the rows where `COUNT` is greater than 1 so any duplicates.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl42.PNG)

 ### Fourth Error
 Here we see that we have 2 duplicate CustomerID.
-Taking it further, we can use the CustomerID `3490750` to check what happpened at these rows.
-As we can see, there was an error in creating the CustomerID as the rest of the data seems to indicate two seperate customers.
+Taking it further, we can use the CustomerID `3490750` to check what happened at these rows.
+As we can see, there was an error in creating the CustomerID as the rest of the data seems to indicate two separate customers.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/ETL43.PNG)

 ### Fifth Error
 For the last error we did a couple different check.
 I looked at average, min, and max for the sales columns.
-We find our final problem by seeing that most of the column averages were around 300 and 2015/2016E maxes were in the similiar 300-400 range.
+We find our final problem by seeing that most of the column averages were around 300 and 2015/2016E maxes were in the similar 300-400 range.
 2014 max however has a max of 2000 which is a major outlier in this dataset.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/ETL45.PNG)

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/INFO.PNG)

 Finally we will preform the final sum check.
-Adding up all the 2016E and making sure it match what we recieved in the begining of this challege.
+Adding up all the 2016E and making sure it match what we received in the beginning of this challenge.
 In order to do so we will gather the excluded rows and get the current total of the 2016E from SQL.
 Using Excel to see if everything adds up and does!

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl46.PNG)
 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl47.PNG)

 ## Final Thoughts
-I really appricate anyone who took the time to read through.
-I'm mainly building these posts as a way to reteach myself the tools and techniques I have been using and learning the past year and half.
-Hopefully with the help of the Protégé Effect where by teaching, or even pretending to teach, information to others helps that person learn the information.
-I'm looking forward to making more complex projects and solving business problems.
-Thank you again!
+Many data science websites, bloggers, and teachers say that data processing and cleaning can be take up 50 to 80 percent of your time on a project.
+Meaning these tools, SSIS, SQL, can be the most important skills to have as a data scientist.
+As I do more projects, I can attest to the fact that most models can be reused.
+Most of the times one can use a template to get most of the model up and running in a relatively short amount of time.
+Total, without the 30 plus minute SSIS conditional split, it took us about 45 minutes to just find five errors in this challenge.
+One can only imagine Big Data datasets that can have billions of rows...I think i would need a couple computers, or maybe a GPU on AWS, or maybe Hadoop?